Updated on November 15, 2023

 Rule 4: Position Strategically

 Every shower splashes a different way.
-Your goal is to get the beer in prime positioning to not get splashed in, especially when the shampoo starts flying.
+Your goal is to get the beer in prime positioning, not to get splashed in, especially when the shampoo starts flying.

 Some showers out of the box have enough shelf-like surfaces to rest your beer on safely, but I’d up your game and take the guess-work out with a Sudski.